ibm-cloud-docs/cephaas/getting-started.md

 After saving your cost estimation, click **Start order process** and share your contact details.
 On submitting the contact form, a Confirmation ID is generated.
 A notification with the consultation confirmation ID and your service cost estimation is displayed, and an email is sent to IBM.

 Soon thereafter, an IBM representative will contact you to understand your requirements.
 Post discussions and approvals, the IBM representative places your order.
 The details of your order and order tracking link is email to you.
-While the order is processing, you can track the status from your IBM Cloud account dashboard.
+While the order is processing, you can track the status from your {{site.data.keyword.cloud_notm}} account dashboard.

 ## Preparing your deployment